 Mounds View is among the largest districts in Minnesota.
 With six elementary schools, three middle schools, two high schools, one alternative school and an Area Learning Center, the District serves more than 10,000 students and employs more than 1,400 staff.

 Mounds View Public Schools offers a no-fee, all-day, every day kindergarten program.
 The program expansion is part of the District's comprehensive Pre-K - 14 initiative that includes The Equity Promise.
-This commitment ensures that all students will be prepared for post-secondary success regardless of race, class or disability.
+This commitment ensures that all students will be prepared for post-secondary success regardless of race, class, gender or disability.

 Students from the attendance areas of Island Lake Elementary School and Turtle Lake Elementary School attend a kindergarten center at Snail Lake Education Center in Shoreview.
 Kindergarten students from the attendance areas of Bel Air Elementary School, Pinewood Elementary School, Sunnyside Elementary School and Valentine Hills Elementary School attend a kindergarten center at Pike Lake Education Center in New Brighton.